ratwolfzero/Chladni_Figures/README.md

 ### The Resonant Curves

-- The Resonance Curves window displays Lorentzian amplitude profiles for all nearby modes, showing how the damping factor γ broadens each resonance.
+- The Resonance Curves window allows you to examine how the dominant modes respond in frequency space and the impact of damping..
-Peak heights indicate the relative excitation strength of each mode at the current driving frequency.

 ![Chladni](images&Animation/Chladni_4.png)